Xilinx/XRT/src/runtime_src/doc/toc/debug-faq.rst

 AXI Bus Deadlock
 ................

-AXI Bus deadlocks can be caused by `Memory Read Before Write`_, `CU Deadlock`_ or `Multiple CU DDR Access Deadlock`_ described above.
+AXI Bus deadlocks can be caused by `Memory Read Before Write`_ or `CU Deadlock`_ described above.
 These usually show up as CU hang and sometimes may cause AXI FireWall to trip.
 Run ``xbutil query`` to check if CU is stuck in *START* or *--* state or if one of the AXI Firewall has tripped.
 If CU seems stuck we can confirm the deadlock by running ``xbutil status`` which should list and performance counter values.
 Optionally run ``xbutil dmatest`` which will force transfer over the deadlocked bus causing either DMA timeout or AXI Firewall trip.

 Platform Bugs